 What Representatives Do You Need To Run A PTY LTD Company?

-A private limited (Pty Ltd) company is required to have a minimum number of office holders to operate and manage the business.
-The main people that make up a company are the shareholder(s), director(s) and the public officer.
-Each of these roles possess different responsibilities to ensure the company is compliant and operating to its full potential.
+A Proprietary Limited (Pty Ltd) Company is required to have a minimum number of office holders to operate and manage the business.
+The representatives that create a company are the shareholder(s), director(s) and the public officer.
+Each of these roles possess different responsibilities to ensure the Company is compliant and operating to its full potential.

 Share classes are used to assign different rights to shareholders.
 The two main types are ordinary and preferential.
 Ordinary shares are the most popular and give you the basic rights as set out in the Corporations Act 2001.